NickFranceschina/uncorn-adventure/readme.md

 # Uncorn Adventure

-A whimsical 3D browser game where you control a unicorn character collecting cupcakes in a magical world.
+A whimsical 3D browser game where you control a unicorn character collecting cupcakes and magical star bubbles in a magical world.
 Built with Three.js and vanilla JavaScript.

 ## 🎮 Play Now